trulyamazing1/trulysite/README.md

 [🌿 Enter the Garden](./binary_garden.html)

-🐉 Meet A Dragon in the Binary Garden
+🐲 Meet a dragon in the Binary Garden

 A small interactive system exploring growth, motion, and meaning.